jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Whate'er this grief mote be, which he could not control.”

-foul legacy & the traces of the abyss lurking inside him.
+Foul Legacy & the traces of the abyss lurking inside him.

 ---